-The change between downtown Scottsbluff 2013 (pop.
-15,039) and downtown Scottsbluff four years ago is nothing short of dramatic and transformational, resulting in measurable residential and economic growth.
+The change between downtown Scottsbluff (pop.
+15,039) in 2013 and downtown Scottsbluff four years ago is nothing short of dramatic and transformational, resulting in measurable residential and economic growth.

 A key revitalization project involved 49 businesses with a myriad of additions and improvements, including new signage, new or refurbished awnings, interior renovations, and building expansions.
 Accessibility, historic preservation, and public safety were influential motivators for the necessity of the project.
 Businesses benefitted from exterior building improvements, as did public areas spruced up with landscaping and canopies under which outdoor activities such as farmers’ markets were held.